BartlomiejIT/Data-Jobs-Salary-Tableau-Dashboard/README.md

       // Use country‐level if available, else global IFNULL([Top Platform by Country], [Clean Job Platform])
       ```
+   - **Purpose**: Identify the platform with the highest number of job postings, either within the selected country or globally.

 ---

-## Interactivity
+## Technical Implementation

-- **Context Filters**: `Job Country`, `Job Schedule Type`, and `Job Title Short` are added to Context so that table calculations respect user selections.
-- **Dashboard Actions**:
-  - **Map → KPI**: Selecting a country on the map filters all related sheets and updates the **Top Job Platform** KPI.
-  - **Bar Charts → Other KPIs**: Selecting bars on salary or schedule charts updates the corresponding KPI boxes.
+- **Data Aggregation**: Utilizes Tableau's built-in median aggregation and Level of Detail (LOD) expressions.

+- **Calculated Fields**: Custom LOD expressions for platform analysis and KPI metrics.

+- **Layout**: Floating containers and grid layout for precise alignment.

+- **Performance**: Context filters optimize query performance for large datasets.

 ---

+## Interactivity Features

+- **Filters**: Country, Job Title, and Schedule Type filters influence all dashboard components.

+- **Actions**:

+   - **Map** → **All Sheets**: Clicking a country updates KPIs and charts.

+   - **Bar Charts** → **KPIs**: Selecting a bar filters KPI panels accordingly.

+---

-## Design Choices
+## Design Considerations

-- **Grid Layout**: Enabled grid in Dashboard view (Dashboard → Show Grid) for precise alignment of charts and KPI boxes.
+- Minimalist color palette and typography for clarity.

-- **Clean KPI Panels**: Hidden axis headers and sheet titles on KPI sheets to focus attention on key metrics.
+- Hidden headers and axes on KPI sheets to reduce visual noise.

-- **Floating Containers**: Used floating containers to position KPI boxes exactly.
+- Consistent spacing and container styles for a cohesive look.

+---

+## Usage

+1. Open Data Jobs Salary Dashboard.twbx in Tableau Public.

+2. Connect to data_job_salary.xlsx.

+3. Use the filters panel to refine your analysis.

+4. Hover or click on elements to view detailed tooltips and update KPIs.

 ---